Hillside Strangler: Background

 In January 1976, Kenneth Bianchi left Rochester, New York, and moved to Los Angeles, California, to live with his cousin Angelo Buono Jr. Buono provided a strong role model for the docile Bianchi.
 When Bianchi was short of money, Buono came up with the idea of getting some girls to work for them as prostitutes.
 Two teenage runaways, Sabra Hannan and Becky Spears, met Bianchi and Buono, and once under their control, were forced to prostitute themselves.
 Eventually, Spears happened to meet lawyer David Wood, who was appalled at her situation and arranged for her to escape from the city.

 Encouraged by Spears' escape, Hannan ran away from Bianchi and Buono a short time later.
 With their pimping income gone, they decided to find more teenage girls.
 Impersonating police officers, they eventually found another young woman and installed her in the previous girl's bedroom.
-Also, they bought from a prostitute named Deborah Noble a supposed "trick list" with names of men who frequented prostitutes.
+Additionally, they purchased (from a prostitute named Deborah Noble) a supposed "trick list" with names of men who frequented prostitutes.
 Noble and her friend, Yolanda Washington, delivered the trick list to Buono in October 1977.

 Murders

 Yolanda Washington

-Yolanda Washington happened to mention to Buono that she always worked on a certain stretch of Sunset Boulevard.
-When Bianchi and Buono found that Deborah Noble had deceived them about the list but were unable to find her, they decided to take out their rage on Washington.
-Her naked body was found on October 17, 1977, on a hillside near the Ventura Freeway, and Detective Frank Salerno of the Los Angeles Sheriff's Department was called to the scene.
-It was determined that the corpse was cleaned before being dumped; faint marks were visible around the neck, wrists and ankles where a rope had been used.
-The victim had also been raped.
+Yolanda Washington was a 19-year-old prostitute and part-time waitress.
+She always worked on a certain stretch of Sunset Boulevard.
+Her naked body was found on October 18, 1977, on a hillside near the Ventura Freeway.
+Detectives determined that the corpse was cleaned before being dumped, while faint marks were also visible around the neck, wrists and ankles, signs of a rope being used.
+The victim had been assaulted, raped and strangled.
+According to Bianchi, they picked Washington up from her street corner on October 17 evening in Bianchi's Cadillac.
+Buono, who was in the driver's seat, flashed his badge and handcuffed her, after which Bianchi stripped her, raped her and strangled her to death after a brief struggle.